-Making a movie is without a doubt a collaborative process.
+Making a movie is a tough collaborative process.
 Sometimes the right decisions win, and sometimes they don’t.
-Below are a few examples of how different films would have been had their songs been cut.
+Below are a few examples of how different certain musical films would have been had one song been cut.

 1. "Over the Rainbow"

-When writing the songs for The Wizard of Oz, Harold Arlen and Yip Harburg struggled to come up with Judy Garland would sing on her Kansa farm.
+When writing the music for The Wizard of Oz, Harold Arlen and Yip Harburg struggled to create the song that Judy Garland would sing on her Kansas farm.
 But once they cracked it, the song’s perfect melody and wishful lyrics fit naturally.
 However, when the film was finished shooting, the runtime was too long, and studio executives thought that cutting the song would help get it back on track.
-After all the executives didn’t understand why a Kansas girl was singing a ballad.
-Thankfully, Arlen, Harburg, and Garland went to bat for the song.
-Finally, producer Arthur Freed gave an ultimatum – either the song stayed or he left.
-“Over the Rainbow” won the Academy Award for Best Original Song in 1940 and was a standard that Garland sang throughout her life.
+The executives also didn’t understand why a Kansas girl was singing a ballad in the first place.
+Even when Arlen, Harburg, and Garland stood up for the song, executives weren't swayed.
+Finally, producer Arthur Freed gave an ultimatum – either the song stayed or he'd leave.
+That was enough to get them to change their mind.
+“Over the Rainbow” won the Academy Award for Best Original Song in 1940, and ever since, it was a standard that Garland sang throughout her life.

 2. "Moon River"